Cape Town, South Africa

 He began working in a photographic studio in 2001 but soon felt the need to explore his own language, and so began his travels through North Africa and Eastern Europe, which allowed him to complete a number of reportage photographic projects.

 Both staged works in studio as well as the search for visuals in daily life have critically shaped Tommaso’s project into a body of work that, since 2006, he seen him create photographies that shift between reality and its representation.

 His work is born of an interest to discuss mankind and existential themes like memories, one’s relationship with nature and human relations.
 In 2011, he completed a notable video and photographic project, working with Alice Marrollo, under the name LeaFlood.
 In 2013 he moved to South Africa.

-His work has received several awards since 2004, it has been published in magazines and books, and has been exhibited in private galleries and public spaces like museums, including the Museo Santa Maria della Scala in Siena, the Palazzo della Permanente in Milan, the Museo Cubo Unipol in Bologna, the National Library of South Africa in Cape Town, to name but a few.
+His work has received several awards since 2004, it has been published in magazines and books, and has been exhibited in private galleries and public spaces like museums, including the Museo Santa Maria della Scala in Siena, the Palazzo della Permanente in Milan, the Museo Cubo Unipol in Bologna, The IZIKO South African Museum in Cape Town, to name but a few.